-At February 29, 2012, we also performed an interim impairment review of Ibero's trademarks, which resulted in a \$20 million impairment charge, based on the reduction of revenues primarily as a result of slower than anticipated Ibero capacity growth and a lower estimated royalty rate.
-At May 31, 2012, Ibero's remaining trademark carrying values are not significant.
+(a) At February 29, 2012, we also performed an interim impairment test of Ibero's trademarks, which resulted in a \$20 million impairment charge, based on the reduction of revenues primarily as a result of slower than anticipated Ibero capacity growth and a lower estimated royalty rate.
+At August 31, 2012, Ibero's remaining trademark carrying values are not significant.